junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 • Anyone with HIV and either TB or Hepatitis B should start ART.

-• Pregnant women with HIV should start ART as soon as possible to protect their own health and the health of the developing baby (p.
-398).
+• Pregnant women with HIV should start ART as soon as possible to protect their own health and the health of the developing baby ([page 398](#page-398)).

 • Babies and children under 5 with HIV need ART to protect their growth, health, and development.